YoussefTaghlabi/angular-1-to-2-migration/README.md

         * While Angular 1 components may use these, they are not used in Angular 2 and it is better not to write code that relies on them

 * Step 6: Switch Component Directives to Components
+    * There are three kinds of directives in Angular:
+        * Component Directives - They are represented by elements and do have a template
+        * Attribute Directives - They are represented by attributes and don’t have a template
+        * Structural Directives — They change the DOM layout by adding and removing DOM elements
+    * **Note:** We don’t have to modify `Attribute Directives` and `Structural Directives` since they are not upgradable to Angular 2.0 and need to be re-written

 * Step 7: Implement Manual Bootstrapping
 * Step 8: Add Typescript and a Build
 * Step 9: Add ES6